 The department has looked to the federal government and even internationally to identify benchmarks and evidence-based practices to improve overall provider performance and to set outcomes for the citizen-client.
-Evidence-based practices are also identified through the National Association of State Alcohol and Drug Abuse Directors and other federal partner agencies, and on a statewide basis through the CCR process.
-Using this process, DAODAS selects evidence-based practices and employs identified comparative data to assist the local provider network in achieving the aforementioned "Goals of Effectiveness" and better client outcomes.
+Evidence-based practices are also identified through the National Association of State Alcohol and Drug Abuse Directors and other federal partner agencies, and on a statewide basis through the Coordinated County Review process.
+Using this process, DAODAS selects evidence-based practices and employs identified comparative data to assist the local provider network in achieving the aforementioned "Goals of Effectiveness" and thus better client outcomes.
 The department further works with the Clinical Trials Network of the National Institute on Drug Abuse at the Medical University of South Carolina to test and implement evidence-based practices in treatment.
-This information also works to assist in increasing client access to services.
+The result is increasing client access to services and health outcomes.

 The department uses the "Goals of Effectiveness" as benchmarks meant to improve timely access to care and to engage clients in the continuum of care.
 See data listed under Question 7.2 for specific measures.
-These measures were based on clinical evidence-based practices as outlined by the U.S. Department of Health and Human Services (now the U.S. Department of

-Medicare and Medicaid Services), the U.S. Department of Public Health, SAMHSA, CSAT, the American Society of Addiction Medicine, Canadian Best Practices, and Kaiser Permanente.
+These measures were based on clinical evidence-based practices as outlined by the U.S. Department of Health and Human Services (now the U.S. Department of Medicare and Medicaid Services), the U.S. Department of Public Health, Substance Abuse Services and Mental Health Administration, Center for Substance Abuse Treatment, American Society of Addiction Medicine, Canadian Best Practices, and Kaiser Permanente.

-The client-outcome system conforms to the federal "gold standard," as outlined in the NOMs, and it meets all current requirements of the Substance Abuse Prevention and Treatment Block Grant, as well as of CARF.
+The client-outcome system conforms to the federal "gold standard," as outlined in the National Outcome Measures, and it meets all current requirements of the Substance Abuse Prevention and Treatment Block Grant, as well as of CARF.